nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 5. In `DeleteAppointmentCommand.execute()`, the respective patient is deleted and the display message is returned.

 #### 4.3.4.
 Mark Appointment as Done
+The user can mark an appointment as done from the list of appointments currently in the program.
+The command:

+    done appt S9999999z 1

+will mark the appointment with appointment ID `1` as done, if found.

+**Implementation**

+The following steps explains the sequence of events:

+1. The user enters `done appt S9999999z 1`.

+2. `HappyPills` calls `Parser#parse()` which then calls `AppointmentParser#parse()`.

+3. `AppointmentParser#parse()` will then create an object `DoneAppointmentCommand`.

+4. `HappyPills` then calls `DoneAppointmentCommand.execute()` to execute the command.

+5. In `DoneAppointmentCommand.execute()`, the respective appointment is marked as done and a display message is obtained by calling `AppointmentTextUi#doneAppointmentSuccessMessage()`.

+6. The display message is returned as a String until it reaches `HappyPills` where it would be printed.

 #### 4.3.5.
 List Appointments